Xeway/ERC/README.md

 **Improvement idea:** if two users agreed for an option off-chain and they want to create it on-chain, there is a risk that between the creation of the contract and the purchase by the second user via the function `buy`, an on-chain user has already bought the contract.
 So it could be an improvement to add the possibility to directly set a buyer.

 ## Implementation

 This standard can be implemented in Solidity and integrated into smart contracts managing options contracts.
-Developers can deploy their own options contracts that conform to this standard or build applications on top of existing options platforms that implement ERC-Options.
+Developers can deploy their own options contracts that conform to this standard or build applications on top of existing options platforms that implement this ERC.

 ## References

 - Related EIPs and standards: ERC-20, ERC-721

 ## Conclusion

-The ERC-Options standard proposes a common interface for options contracts on Ethereum, promoting interoperability and facilitating the development of decentralized options platforms.
+The ERC option standard proposes a common interface for options contracts on Ethereum, promoting interoperability and facilitating the development of decentralized options platforms.
 By adopting this standard, developers can build applications that seamlessly interact with options contracts, enhancing the user experience and expanding the options trading ecosystem on Ethereum.
 Community feedback and further discussion are encouraged to refine and improve this proposal.

 ## Copyright

 Copyright and related rights waived via [CC0](https://eips.ethereum.org/LICENSE).